Help! I Breached the Chargeback Thresholds! Now What?!

 There are two chargeback benchmarks: chargeback count and chargeback-to-transaction ratio.

-If you go over both of these limits—if you get more than 100 chargebacks and have a ratio above 1%—there will be consequences.
-Those consequences are managed with network-specific chargeback programs.
+If you go over both of these limits there will be consequences.
+Those consequences are managed with brand-specific chargeback programs.

 If you’ve been enrolled in a chargeback program, you’ll want to carefully review the regulations and understand how you’ll be impacted.